fpsom/2020-07-machine-learning-sib/README.md

 **Coordination**: Monique Zahn

 We will recommend 0.50 ECTS credits for this course (given a passed exam at the end of the course).
+The exam description is available [here](exam/README.md) - and is due for August 7th.

 You are welcome to register to the SIB courses mailing list to be informed of all future courses and workshops, as well as all important deadlines using the form [here](https://lists.sib.swiss/mailman/listinfo/courses).